continuous-symmetry-measure/csm/python/README.md

 You must also install openbabel's python bindings (`pip install openbabel`) and numpy (`pip install numpy`)

-Openbabel does not always work well with python 3.6, and therefore python 3.5 is recommended.

 ### Installation

 CSM can be installed using:

 `pip install proteincsm --extra-index-url https://repo.fury.io/theresearchsoftwarecompany`

+You can also install CSM from the source.
+Note that CSM requires Eigen, and the variable EIGEN_INCLUDE_DIR in setup.py should be modified accordingly.

 ## Citations ##

 Please cite CSM using the following:

 ```
 Alon, G., and Tuvi-Arad, I. "Improved algorithms for symmetry analysis: Structure preserving permutations".
 J. Math.
-Chem., 56(1), 193–212 (2018).
+Chem., 56(1), 193ï¿½212 (2018).

 H. Zabrodsky, S. Peleg and D. Avnir "Continuous Symmetry Measures" J. Am.
 Chem.
 Soc., 114, 7843-7851 (1992)

-Chaim Dryzun, Amir Zait and David Avnir “Quantitative Symmetry and Chirality—A Fast Computational Algorithm for Large Structures: Proteins, Macromolecules, Nanotubes, and Unit Cells” J. Comput.
-Chem., 32, 2526 – 2538, (2011)
+Chaim Dryzun, Amir Zait and David Avnir ï¿½Quantitative Symmetry and Chiralityï¿½A Fast Computational Algorithm for Large Structures: Proteins, Macromolecules, Nanotubes, and Unit Cellsï¿½ J. Comput.
+Chem., 32, 2526 ï¿½ 2538, (2011)
 ```

 ## Credits